Air France Flight 007: Impact on Atlanta, Georgia

 These remarks led Los Angeles Mayor Sam Yorty to denounce him as a "fiend" and Dr. King to voice disagreement with his statement.
 Malcolm later remarked, "The Messenger should have done more."
 This incident was the first in which Malcolm X gained widespread national attention.
-Malcolm later explained what he meant: "When that plane crashed in France with a 130 white people on it and we learned that 120 of them were from the state of Georgia, the state where my own grandfather was a slave in, well to me it couldn't have been anything but an act of God, a blessing from God (...)"
+Malcolm later explained what he meant: "When that plane crashed in France with 130 white people on it and we learned that 120 of them were from the state of Georgia, the state where my own grandfather was a slave in, well to me it couldn't have been anything but an act of God, a blessing from God".

 Atlanta's Center Stage (a theatre now primarily used as a music venue) was built as a memorial to Helen Lee Cartledge, a victim of the plane crash.
 It was almost entirely funded by her mother Frania Lee, heiress to the Hunt Oil fortune.
 The theatre opened in 1966.

 The Woodruff Arts Center, originally called the Memorial Arts Center and one of the United States' largest, was founded in 1968 in memory of those who died in the crash.
 The loss to the city was a catalyst for the arts in Atlanta, helped create this memorial to the victims, and led to the creation of the Atlanta Arts Alliance.
 The French government donated a Rodin sculpture, The Shade, to the High Museum of Art in memory of the victims of the crash.

 Ann Uhry Abrams, the author of Explosion at Orly: The True Account of the Disaster that Transformed Atlanta, described the incident as "Atlanta's version of September 11 in that the impact on the city in 1962 was comparable to New York of September 11."

 One of the victims of the flight was artist Douglas Davis Jr., known for his astonishing portraits of singer Edith Piaf that can be seen on album covers late in her career.
 Davis had a studio in Paris and he returned to Atlanta at the urging of his friends who were part of the Atlanta Arts patrons on board the flight.
 Douglas's father was Douglas Davis Sr., an accomplished air racer, who died after crashing his plane at the National Air Races in September 1934.
-His son was about the same age as his father when he died in the Air France 707 Boeing crash.
+Douglas Davis Jr. was one year younger than his father when he died in the Air France 707 Boeing crash.

-Flight number

-Air France continues to use the flight number AF7 today (with AFR007 as the ICAO flight number and callsign).
-However, the flight number is used on the trip back to France, from New York City's John F. Kennedy International Airport to Paris's Charles de Gaulle Airport.
-The forward trip is now Flight 6, terminating in New York.
-The airline operates Boeing 777 aircraft on the route; until June 2020, Boeing 777 and Airbus A380 aircraft were used interchangeably.